Bass-2015/Getting-and-Cleaning-Data-Project/codebook.md

-## This codebook summarizes and explains the data shown in the average-data.txt file that contains the Average of each ## Variable for each Activity and each Subject:
+# This codebook summarizes and explains the data shown in the average-data.txt file that contains the Average of each # Variable for each Activity and each Subject:

-* There are 30 Subjects (Volunteers); 6 Activities; resulting in 30*6 (180) record.
+* There are 30 Subjects (Volunteers); 6 Activities; resulting in 30*6 (180) records.
 * The record is the average of Means and Standard Deviations for different Variables; a total of  66 variables (33      means and 33 standard deviations.

-## Activity Labels
+# Activity Labels

 * WALKING (Value 1): subject walking during the test
 * WALKING_UPSTAIRS (Value 2): subject walking up a staircase during the test